-The US Food and Drug Administration recently announced that it was taking new steps to address the use of these products among teenagers by preventing access to flavored products.
+The US Food and Drug Administration recently announced that it was taking new steps to address vaping among teenagers by preventing access to flavored products.
 But there has been less discussion about use among adults.

 We spoke with clinical psychologist Jamie Ostroff, Director of Memorial Sloan Kettering’s Tobacco Treatment Program, about vaping.
 Much is still unknown about the health effects of vaping in people of all ages, including those with cancer.

-1. E-cigarettes are considered safer than traditional cigarettes, but they are still not considered safe.
+1. Vaping is considered to be safer than smoking traditional cigarettes, but it is still not considered to be safe.

 Traditional tobacco products like cigarettes and cigars contain thousands of chemicals, about 70 of which are known to cause cancer.
 E-cigarettes are battery operated and are not burned, so they don’t emit all the cancer-causing compounds that are released when tobacco is smoked.
 For this reason, most public health experts consider them to be safer than cigarettes and other smoked tobacco.
 But e-cigarettes do contain nicotine, which is highly addictive, as well as other chemicals with largely unknown long-term health effects.

 E-cigarettes are currently unregulated and manufactured without strict safeguards, and may contain other dangerous substances, such as heavy metals like nickel, tin, and lead.
 Ultrafine particles contained in the vapor from vaping can cause irritation and inflammation in the lungs.
 Some of the most harmful substances found in e-cigarettes come from the chemicals that give these products their flavors.